Ralph Kronig: Scientific achievement

 The short range order data of Hanawalt (1931b) stimulated Kronig (1932) to develop a theory for molecules.
 This model served as the starting point for all the subsequent short range order theories but few attempted to compare it to their data.
 Kronig's student, H. Petersen (1932, 1933) continued this work.
 Peterson's equation shows many of the features of the modern theory.
 This theory was applied to GeCl4 by Hartree, Kronig and Petersen (1934).
 A description of the Herculean efforts required to perform the calculations can be found in Stumm von Bordwehr (1989).

 The Kramers–Kronig relation for dispersion was derived by Kronig (1926) independently of Kramers (1927).
+Any satisfactory theory of dispersion must comply with the condition that the scattered wave can never appear in advance of the incident wave that produces it.
+Hans Kramers and Kronig showed that this basic causality condition implies that the dispersion (i.e., the variation of refractive index with frequency) and the absorption are not independent.
+They derived equations enabling the absorption to be calculated when the dispersion is known (for all frequencies) and vice versa.
+It is not surprising that a relationship should exist, because dispersion and absorption are each related to the resonators described above in connection with scattering by bound electrons.
+The relationship has been found of great importance in many branches of pure and applied physics.